Code-Institute-Submissions/SexualHealthDublin/README.md

 Sometimes, when in dev tools the site works smoothly.
 Other times, the screen doesn't automatically fit, and there is a horizontal scroll.
 I ran into this issue with my MS1, and think it may just be ... one of those things.

+Additionally, there are one or two empty div's on my page.
+These may look like a mistake, but they were put there intentionally to add a buffer without having to create new classes with new paddings.

 ## Deployment

 Sexual Health Dublin was developed in GitPod, hosted by GitHub and using git.